HairWeaver: Few-Shot Photorealistic Hair Motion Synthesis with Sim-to-Real Guided Video Diffusion: Experiments

 \subsection{Implementation Details}

 \textbf{Dataset} Our model is trained on a synthetic human video dataset, which contains 83 minutes of synthetic videos (1,500 videos of 100 frames each with FPS=30) generated from the CG simulator.
 This dataset was specifically created to provide clean examples of complex hair dynamics, which are critical for our task.
 All videos and conditions were processed to a resolution of 896 (height) $\times$ 512 (width).
 This curated dataset ensures our model is exposed to a broad distribution of high-quality motions and expressive details.
 We test our model on two test sets.
 We first used the model trained on the synthetic data and tested it on the self-collected hair motion test-set, which is also generated from the simulator but with different (synthetic) human subjects than those in the training data.
 This test set comprises 10 randomly selected videos featuring diverse hair and body motions.
-We also evaluate the result on the NeRSemble~\citep{kirschstein2023nersemble} test-set.
+We also evaluate the result on the NeRSemble~\cite{kirschstein2023nersemble} test-set.
 This test set comprises 30 videos featuring diverse photorealistic hair and body motions with human subjects facing the camera viewpoint, which are randomly sampled from the hair subset of the whole NeRSemble v2 Dataset.
-Note that since we do not have the hair UVW maps and body normal for NeRSemble videos, we use the alpha map as the hair condition and densepose map~\citep{guler2018densepose} as the body condition in this case.
+Note that since UVW maps and body normal maps are unavailable for the NeRSemble dataset, we fine-tuned a \pose using the alpha map as the hair condition and densepose map~\cite{guler2018densepose} as the body condition in this case.
+The purpose of such an experiment is to demonstrate our framework's flexibility: while it achieves peak precision with UVW maps in CG environments, it can successfully utilize coarser real-world signals while retaining the physical priors learned during synthetic pre-training.